-Gather ’round, my friends!
-It has been awhile since we assembled by the fire to speak of the Olden Days, hasn’t it?
-I have been eager for the opportunity, although my travels have kept me aloft, soaring in far away places rather than sitting here comfortably in the hall with friends and company!
-But first, allow me to share my tidings with you all:
+Gather ’round the hearth, my friends!
+It’s been awhile since we’ve come by the hearth to speak of the Olden Days, hasn’t it?
+I’ve been eager for the opportunity, although my travels have kept me aloft, soaring in far away places rather than sitting here comfortably in the hall with friends and company!
+But before we begin today’s storytelling, allow me to share my tidings with you all:

-I was on my way to Laxárdalur from Rangárvellir when a strong wind suddenly swept across the land.
+I was traveling by foot when a strong wind suddenly swept across the land.
 It seemed to me that a storm was coming, as I looked westward to see clouds building in the sky.
 I was near the river Hvíta by the time the storm had found me, but night had quickly descended upon the land and I was caught unready when it came.
 Bundled in my cloak looking for a farm to take shelter in, I found myself knocked into the river by a sudden gust of cold wind.

 “Helgi the Healer, they call me,” he said as he set me down by the fire, his voice cheerful.
 “You’re a lucky man!
 But don’ take it personal, the wind’s not always kind ’round these parts, especially to unsuspectin’ wanderers.“